 Primer: What is Political Organizing?

 Political mechanisms are crucial elements in political science.
 These are instances, entities, or activities within a political sequence that causally lead to another instance or outcome later in the sequence.
 For example, the 'rally around the flag effect' occurs when a period of war or crisis significantly boosts popular support for a political leader.
-The causal mechanism is the event (war/crisis) triggering political-psychological processes (fear, patriotism, a desire for leadership), resulting in increased support for the leader.
+The causal mechanism is the event (war/crisis), and it results in increased support for the president.

 Political mechanisms are causal and can be observed and measured.
 Understanding them begins with speculation and theory, similar to other sciences.
-Political sequences are complex, with outcomes influenced by many factors that cannot always be perfectly observed or controlled in regression analysis.
-It is the job of political scientists to observe, measure, and understand these mechanisms as accurately as possible.
+It is the job of political scientists to observe, measure, and test these mechanisms as accurately as possible.

 Visualization of the difference between electoral campaigning and political organizing

 I offer an explanation of political mechanisms to prime you for understanding political organizing.
 I use an analogy to explain the essence of political organizing.
 You are familiar with electoral campaigns, which are political campaigns that seek to elect a person to a position.
 Political organizing is a type of political campaigning that consists of campaigns that seek a specific policy or political outcome.
 This is distinct from activism, as organizing consists of intentionally designed and implemented campaigns to produce a political or policy outcome- usually by engaging in political activities outside of formal political/governmental channels.
-Political organizing projects are collaborative and dynamic, able to tactically shift to meet the opportunities and constraints of a political context, though are intentionally and thoroughly designed before and during their implementation.
-Political organizing is the effort to achieve a specific political/policy outcome by inducing causal mechanisms that organizers theorize will lend to said achievement.
+Political organizing is the effort to achieve a specific political/policy outcomes by inducing causal mechanisms that organizers theorize will lend to said achievement.
 In this way, political organizing is putting political science into practice.

 My Organizing Contributions